akutschi/JaNNI/README.md

 Basically this is a project for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

-This application is a very simple neural network and uses the MNIST data set for training and testing.
-Though this problem is _solved_ it is an useful step into understanding machine learning.
-And it's just fun to write some code.
+This application is in the moment just a first step towards a very simple neural network for image classification with the MNIST data set. **Currently it is able to prepare all MNIST data and hyper-parameters for further processing, it is not able to learn.**

 The long term goal is to write a modular application so that different activation and loss functions can be tested.
-The short term goal is just a MVP.

 ## Dependencies for Running Locally